swishersnaaake/sexy-raytracer/README.md

 The Master Chief model is from Halo 2 and does not have a metallic/roughness map, but the left globe (sourced from https://freepbr.com/) does.

+The OpenGL/Compute stuff is a very early WIP for accelerating ray intersections, which probably won't do a whole lot performance-wise due to thread divergence but will still be an interesting lesson.
+Plus I don't have a DXRT-capable GPU yet.

 To build (in Linux):

 - Clone the repo